Explore Rivian’s 2025 sales, revenue, and production stats, plus R1T, R1S, EDV trends, the Rivian adventure network, and future outlook.

 Rivian Sales by Quarter

-Below are the quarterly Rivian vehicle sales since quarter one of 2024.
+Below are the quarterly Rivian vehicle sales from 2023 to 2025.

 | Quarter | U.S. Production | Total Sales | Change in Production (%) | Change in Sales (%) |